Have a plan

 Protein.
 Lots of protein.

 Protein is the building blocks for muscle growth and recovery — without it, you might be sore, or take longer to see results.
 It’s only fair you get some protein in, after all, you just spent an hour or so ripping each muscle fibre apart so it grows back stronger.
-So, you’ve got to give it the fuel to thrive.
+You’ve got to give it the fuel to thrive.